mustafakibar/v8n/README.md

 **Asynchronous custom rule structure:\***

-A asynchronous custom rule looks like a basic custom rule, but instead of returning a function which returns `true` or `false`, it should return a function that returns a promise which resolves to `true` when the value is valid and to `false` when the value is invalid.
+A asynchronous custom rule looks like a basic custom rule, but instead of returning a function which returns a boolean value, it should return a function that returns a promise which resolves to `true` when the value is valid and to `false` when it's invalid.

 ##### Parameters